 3. The client-server connection has been lost.

-The administrator can temporarily suspend client protection (i.e. remove boot-time authentication) In these cases, the volumes will remain encrypted.
+The administrator can temporarily suspend client protection (i.e. remove boot-time authentication) In these cases, the volumes will remain encrypted but accessible without a password.
 This feature may be required to allow the computer(s) to restart automatically (Windows Updates, backup purposes, etc.).
 The feature is especially necessary when managing servers that are required to function around-the-clock.

 Server: Suspend Protection set for computer 'compluter name'

-After that, if the client computer is ON, another report in the log file is expected:
+After that, if the client computer is Online, another message in Activity Log is expected:

 Client: Suspend Protection set for computer 'compluter name'

-If the client computer is OFF, it will receive the setting and send this report to the Console when it is turned on.
+If the client computer is Offline, it will receive the setting and send the log message to the Console after it's connected again.
 Upon receiving this confirmation from the client, boot-time authentication is removed.

-As soon as the administrator disables this option, two records appear in the log file:
+As soon as Administrator disables Suspend Protection, two records appear in the Activity Log:

 Client: Suspend Protection unset for computer 'compluter name'